 Discover the night by taking part in the International Dark Sky Week scavenger hunt!
 Find as many items on the list as you can during the week.
 Find them all, and IDA will send you an assortment of stickers!

-The International Dark-Sky Association promotes win-win solutions that allow people to appreciate dark, star-filled skies while enjoying the benefits of responsible outdoor lighting.
+The DarkSky International promotes win-win solutions that allow people to appreciate dark, star-filled skies while enjoying the benefits of responsible outdoor lighting.

 The night sky, filled with stars, is celebrated and protected around the world as a shared heritage benefiting all living things.

-Thank you to our brand partners for year-round support
+Thank you to our corporate partners for year-round support

 Leading Partners

-Tag your Instagram posts with either #IDSW2022, #DarkSkyWeek, or #DiscoverTheNight.
+Tag your Instagram posts with either #IDSW2024, #DarkSkyWeek, or #DiscoverTheNight.

 Can you pitch in a few dollars a month to protect the night?
-Support the International Dark-Sky Association by becoming an IDA monthly member today.
+Support DarkSky International by becoming a monthly member today.
 When you join our monthly giving club, you will receive a special Nighthawk magnet.